themorlan/openREM/docs/install_linux.rst

 **Folders**

 Create the folders we need, and set the permissions.
-In due course, the ``orthanc`` user and the ``www-data`` user will be added to the ``openrem`` group, and the 'sticky' group setting below will enable both users to write to the logs etc:
+The 'sticky' group setting below will enable both ``orthanc`` user and ``www-data`` user to write to the logs etc:

 .. code-block:: console